-- 1. Any revisions relating to public school progression and the district School Board's policies and procedures on student retention and promotion. - 2.
-By grade level, the number and percentage of all students in grades 3-10, performing at Levels 1 and 2 on the reading portion of the Florida Statewide Assessment (FSA). - By grade level, the number and percentage of all students retained in grades 3-10. - 4.
-Information on the total number of students who were promoted for good cause, by category of good cause. (§ 1008.25(8) (b) (3-5), F.S.).
+- 1. The provisions of this section relating to public school student progression and the district school board's policies and procedures on student retention and promotion. - By grade, the number and percentage of all students in grades 3 through 10 performing at Levels 1 and 2 on the statewide, standardized English Language Arts assessment. - 3.
+By grade, the number and percentage of all students retained in kindergarten through grade 10. - 4.
+Information on the total number of students who were promoted for good cause, by each category of good cause as specified in § 1008.25(6) b, F.S. - 5.
+Any revisions to the district school board's policies and procedures on student retention and promotion from the prior year.